 Begin by researching the intro-level terminology of investing.
 You’ll need to know how it works, who to trust, and the risks involved.
 It will also be important to understand basic financial terms.
-Great resources for anyone new to investing are Investopedia’s Financial Dictionary and our CoinMatic blog on the importance of investing.
+Great resources for anyone new to investing are Investopedia’s Financial Dictionary and our Coinmatic blog on the importance of investing.
 These resources will provide you with an introduction to the world of investing, without making you immerse yourself in the details.
-You shouldn’t have to dig deeply just to understand the basics, so at CoinMatic, we strive to make investing as accessible and easy as possible for newcomers.
+You shouldn’t have to dig deep just to understand the basics, so at Coinmatic, we strive to make investing as accessible and easy as possible for newcomers.

 Set Your Boundaries

 Once you understand the basics of investing, it’s time to move on to setting your boundaries and formulating a strategy that suits you.
 The most important part of this step in the process is to decide on the risk level with which you’re comfortable.
 Your desired level of risk will dictate your investment strategy.
 Knowing how much you’re comfortable losing, and the likelihood that it will occur is important to crafting the right strategy.
 For cryptocurrency, your desired risk should dictate what coins you purchase, how much you spend, and when your positions should be closed.
 To better understand how to set your boundaries and strategy, check out these helpful articles: https://www.investor.gov/introduction-investing/basics/what-risk, https://www.finra.org/investors/highlights/what-you-should-know-about-bitcoin, and https://www.investopedia.com/investing/investing-strategies/

 Enlist the Experts